Hip replacement common topics; surgery, recovery, total hip, anterior hip, recovery time, symptoms, lawsuit.

 Sulzer Medica disclosed that a “mineral-oil based lubricant” was found on the surface of the recalled Inter-Op® shells.
 In some patients, this lubricant has prevented proper bonding of the prosthesis with the patient’s own surrounding bone and tissue causing joint instability and severe pain.
 Sulzer had reported that 129 people had undergone required revision surgery by mid-January, 2001.
 However, that number has now increased to 573 as of March 1, 2001.

-prosthesis called the tibia baseplate.
-About 1,300 people in the United States have received the knee part so the potential problem with the knee part is far smaller in scope than the problem with the Inter-Op hip prosthesis.
+knee part is far smaller in scope than the problem with the Inter-Op hip

 How can I find out what type of hip prosthesis was used in my hip replacement surgery?